kowey/GenI/doc/manual/lexical-selection.md

    [Enrich](#enrichment) these tree schemata and unify the their semantics with the semantics of the instantiated lemmas.
    The result of this is a set of elementary trees

+Because the input semantics is saturated, the instantiated lexical item also has a saturated semantics.

 ## Enrichment
 <a name="enrichment"/>